WHAT IS the CO2 EXTRACTION PROCESS

 CO2 Extraction Method of Natural Products

-Supercritical CO2 fluid extraction process has obvious advantages in the extraction of active ingredients from natural plants, mainly involving alkaloids, anthraquinones, flavonoids, saponins, polysaccharides, volatile oils, pigments, terpenes and coumarin compounds, etc. .
+The supercritical CO2 fluid extraction process has obvious advantages in the extraction of active ingredients from natural plants, mainly involving alkaloids, anthraquinones, flavonoids, saponins, polysaccharides, volatile oils, and pigments, terpenes and coumarin compounds, etc.

-The supercritical CO2 extraction metod can extract the effective components of hops α-acid, β-acid and hop oil into a concentrated 5-10 times hop extract.
+The supercritical CO2 extraction method can extract the effective components of hops α-acid, β-acid, and hop oil into a concentrated 5-10 times hop extract.